 Wonderland Lisboa Dates

-For Christmas 2024 and New Year 2025, the Wonderland Lisboa schedule runs from November 29th, 2024 to January 5th, 2025.
+For Christmas 2025 and New Year 2026, the Wonderland Lisboa schedule runs as follows:

-Hours and some services are limited on Christmas Eve, Christmas Day, New Year’s Eve, and New Year’s Day.
+Special Note: Wonderland Lisboa opening hours and some services are limited on Christmas Eve, Christmas Day, New Year’s Eve, and New Year’s Day.

 Tips for Visiting Wonderland Lisboa